You are here

 h) Field research: Some aspects of field research can be managed as a combination of (d) Non-lab research and scholarship, and (g), Experimental laboratory research, above.
 Additional considerations, including travel to and from field research sites, must be managed in order to comply with social distancing requirements—traveling to the site in separate vehicles, for example.

-k) Controlled access to unit buildings: During Phase 3, campus will maintain locked buildings to maintain controlled access.
+k) Controlled access to unit buildings: Campus will maintain locked buildings to ensure controlled access.
 Only unit personnel designated to return to work should have card or key access whenever it is possible or practical to do so.

-l) Regular monitoring: To ensure that all staff, scholars and researchers settle into a safe routine, units should provide regular monitoring (walk-through) by unit leaders or their designated staff in the initial part of Phase 3 (at least two weeks).
+l) Regular monitoring: Units should provide regular monitoring (walk-through) by unit leaders or their designated staff to ensure that all staff, scholars and researchers are following appropriate safety measures.
 The purpose of this monitoring is not punitive action, but as in the case of DRS laboratory safety reviews, to catch emerging problems early and maximize compliance for the health and safety of everyone in the unit.

 The unit Return-to-Work Plan must be reviewed at the College or OVCRI level, as appropriate, and approved, before scholars and researchers return to work.
 Revisions may be required based on the review process, prior to approval.